-Operation of the Special Emphasis Panel is accomplished using a fluid membership, with members designated to serve for individual meetings rather than formally appointed for fixed terms of service.
+This committee has a fluid membership with members designated to serve for individual meetings rather than formally appointed for fixed terms of service.
 The reviewers for each meeting are selected to evaluate grant applications or contract proposals for a specific, perhaps narrow, expertise area.
 Participants for each meeting are assembled to most efficiently and effectively cover the number and breadth of applications or contracts requiring review.
-The members designated to this committee are authorities knowledgeable in the fields of biomedical, basic and clinical neuroscience, basic behavioral science, treatment, health services, epidemiology, prevention, human development, and AIDS.
+The members of this committee are authorities knowledgeable in the various disciplines and fields relating to science education projects; research and training activities, and research infrastructure activities across broad areas of biomedical and behavioral research, including comparative medicine, which includes animal models and related research resources, support of primate centers, and laboratory animal medicine and research; and biospecimen repositories and databases; and conference grants and cooperative agreements.